benwilber/temple/README.md

     -c, --context <FILE>           The context input file.
 If FILE is a single dash ("-"), or absent, reads from the standard input
                                     [default: -]
+    -F, --format <FORMAT>          The context input format.
+The program will normally try to discover the context input format automatically.
+But if that doesn't work, or yields unexpected results, then this option can be given explicitly.
+This is most often required when reading context input from the standard input
-    -f, --format <FORMAT>          The context input format [possible values: json, yaml, kv]
+                                    [possible values: json, yaml, kv]
     -l, --load <PATH>              The Lua file or directory to load custom scripts.
-If PATH is a directory, then load the file "init.lua" located at the top-level -o, --output <FILE>            The rendered output file.
+If PATH is a directory, then loads the file "init.lua" located at the top-level -o, --output <FILE>            The rendered output file.
 If FILE is a single dash ("-"), or absent, writes to the standard output